expung3d/A3-RolesSystem/README.md

 # Roles System - Designed for Public Zeus
 **Z.A.M.'s Roles System (RS)** was designed to incentivize teamplay and coordination between those in groups.
 You will be (practically) forced to join a group with others as if you are alone in your group you will be forced as a ‘Recruit’ role which has poor weaponry, no access to the arsenal, and limited ammo.
 You can change your role by joining a group with at least one other person and pressing **Ctrl + 8**.

+## Joining Filter

+Since this system is designed for Public Zeus, a filter had to be created.
+Many players will not understand the system without it or will not be the correct players for this system.
+Upon joining a server that has the roles system running, you will be stuck in the map screen and you cannot exit it.
+To exit the map, go to the tab "[R.S.] - System Info" and read the information there.
+Then, at the bottom, select "I Understand" to begin playing or "I Wish to Leave" to leave the server.

 ## Roles Breakdown

 Roles are broken down into categories of specialness: **basic, specialist, and support**.
 Specialist and support roles are limited, because of this you and your squad should choose wisely which roles are selected and when.